• Why Do Companies Use Pigging Systems?

 • Can You Design Pigging Systems With Automatic Control?

-While some simpler pigging solutions still use manual control, most pigging systems are either partly or fully automated.
+While some simpler pigging solutions still use manual control, HPS pigging systems are either partly or fully automated.
 Automatic pigging solutions, controlled by PLCs with either HMI or SCADA systems, have a wide range of benefits.
 These include increasing process speed, productivity and overall efficiency.
-Automation also reduces the chances of human error and so increases safety.
+In addition, automation also decreases the chances of human error, thereby enhancing safety.

 • What is the Minimum Pressure Needed to Pig a Line?

-It depends on the system.
-However, the pressure needed to push the pig is typically lower than the product pumping pressure.
+The required pressure varies depending on the system.
+However, in most cases, the pressure needed to push the pig is typically lower than the product pumping pressure.

 • Where Does The Term ‘Pigging’ Originate?